 The key entities implementing the UAE nuclear energy program are the:

 - Federal Authority for Nuclear Regulation (FANR): An independent federal agency charged with regulation and licensing of all nuclear energy activities in the UAE with public safety as its primary objective.
 It is headed by Christer Viktorsson, a former high-level official with the Swedish Nuclear Safety Authority and the International Atomic Energy Agency (IAEA).
-As of February 2021, FANR has conducted over 312 inspections of the Barakah plant and related facilities, as well as related facilities in the US and Republic of Korea.
+FANR has conducted over 300 inspections of the Barakah plant and related facilities, as well as facilities in the US and Republic of Korea.

 - Emirates Nuclear Energy Corporation (ENEC): A corporation, wholly Abu Dhabi-owned, charged with developing nuclear energy plants within the UAE.
 ENEC is responsible for the development of Abu Dhabi’s nuclear plants, including the flagship Barakah Nuclear Energy Plant in Abu Dhabi, and the development of human capacity and a local nuclear energy sector.

 - Barakah One Company: A subsidiary formed through the 2016 Joint Venture partnership formed by ENEC and KEPCO.
-ENEC owns 82% and KEPCO owns 18% of Barakah One Company, which is responsible for managing the commercial and financial interests of the project.
+ENEC owns 82 percent and KEPCO owns 18 percent of Barakah One Company, which is responsible for managing the commercial and financial interests of the project.

-- Nawah Energy Company: A subsidiary formed through the 2016 Joint Venture partnership formed by ENEC and KEPCO.
-ENEC owns 82% and KEPCO owns 18% of Nawah Energy Company, which is responsible for operating and maintaining the four units of the Barakah Nuclear Energy Plant.
+- A subsidiary formed through the 2016 Joint Venture partnership formed by ENEC and KEPCO.
+ENEC owns 82 percent and KEPCO owns 18 percent of Nawah Energy Company, which is responsible for operating and maintaining the four units of the Barakah Nuclear Energy Plant.